 - What type of students would you like to teach?
 If you want to teach new immigrants or refugees, the certificate program offers placements in these settings.

 - Do you plan to teach abroad or locally?
-The diploma program gives you more practice with creating your own resources and unit planning, skills that may come in handy if you plan to teach somewhere with limited resources and/or less structured classes.
+The diploma program gives you more practice in creating your own resources and unit planning, skills that may come in handy if you plan to teach somewhere with limited resources and/or less structured classes.
 The certificate program might provide you with an opportunity to make a good impression at local language schools.

 No matter which program you choose, you’re in for a rewarding challenge.
 We hope to see you soon.